 Two noble, pious, aristocratic families that absurdly, bloodily feud with one another despite mutual respect.
 Huck stays with the Grangerfords after becoming separated from Jim, but becomes embroiled in their feud after he accidentally enables a Grangerford girl to elope with a Shepherdson boy.
 Huck is confused by how such good, brave people could be involved in such devastating madness.

 The Grangerfords and Shepherdsons Quotes in The Adventures of Huckleberry Finn

 The The Adventures of Huckleberry Finn quotes below are all either spoken by The Grangerfords and Shepherdsons or refer to The Grangerfords and Shepherdsons.
-For each quote, you can also see the other characters and themes related to it (each theme is indicated by its own dot and icon, like this one: Note: all page and citation info for the quotes below refers to the Dover Publications edition of The Adventures of Huckleberry Finn published in 1994.).
+For each quote, you can also see the other characters and themes related to it (each theme is indicated by its own dot and icon, like this one: Note: all page numbers and citation info for the quotes below refer to the Dover Publications edition of The Adventures of Huckleberry Finn published in 1994.).

 Chapter 18 Quotes

 “Did you want to kill [the Shepherdson], Buck?”

 “What did he do to you?”

 “Well, then, what did you want to kill him for?”

 “Why nothing—only it’s on account of the feud.”

 The Grangerfords and Shepherdsons Character Timeline in The Adventures of Huckleberry Finn